 Canacol has advance notice requirements in its by-laws which were confirmed by the shareholders at the special meeting of shareholders held on December 19, 2022.
 The Corporation's by-laws provide that advance notice must be given to Canacol in circumstances where nominations of persons for election to the Board are made by shareholders of the Corporation other than pursuant to: (a) a "proposal" made in accordance with the Business Corporations Act (Alberta); or (b) a requisition of a meeting made pursuant to the Business Corporations Act (Alberta).
-It also stipulates a deadline by which shareholders must notify Canacol of their intention to nominate directors and sets out the information that shareholders must provide regarding each director nominee and the nominating shareholder in order for the advance notice requirement to be met.
+It also stipulates a deadline by which shareholders must provide regarding each director nominee and the nominating shareholder in order for the advance notice requirement to be met.
 These requirements are intended to provide all shareholders of the Corporation with the opportunity to evaluate and review the proposed candidates and vote in an informed and timely manner regarding said nominees.
 No person nominated by a shareholder will be eligible for election as a director of Canacol unless nominated in accordance with the provisions of the by-laws of the Corporation.
 As of the date of this Circular, the Corporation has not received any nominations via the advance notice mechanism.